Alipur and Farash, Pakistan

 Alipur and Farash are two separate villages which are centuries old, whereas "Farash Town" is a settlement on the land acquired by the Capital Development Authority from the people of surrounding villages like Farash and Punjgran.
-Alipur and Farash, in Islamabad, are located on the Lehtrar road approx. 17km from Rawal lake and 9km from Chak Shahzad.
+Alipur and Farash, in Islamabad, are located on the Lehtrar road approx. 17 km from Rawal lake and 9 km from Chak Shahzad.
 Farash is a Capital Development Authority approved model urban shelter scheme which came into being in 1990.
 Homeless people from Bari Imam and other Kachi Abadis of Islamabad were settled in Farash.